mikrono/tModLoaderWiki_kr_ko/TagCompound.md

 }
 ```

 Here we see a very simple example of saving and loading 2 int variables.
-In Save, we create a single TagCompound and add data to it.
-In Load we are provided a TagCompound named tag and retrieve values from it.
+In `Save`, we create a single `TagCompound` and add data to it.
+In Load we are provided a `TagCompound` named tag and retrieve values from it.
 We must use the appropriate methods in Load that match the data type of the data stored.
-If you are confused by this Save example, see below for an example that does the same thing, but is a little easier to understand if you are unfamiliar with some c# syntax:
+If you are confused by this `Save` example, see below for an example that does the same thing, but is a little easier to understand if you are unfamiliar with some c# syntax:

 ```cs
 TagCompound saveData = new TagCompound();